nathanbish/CUSG-Law/Statutes/Title II: Elections & Representation/Chapter 2: Representation & Equity/README.md

 ## §2.2.7 – Biweekly Officer Updates and Internal Communications
 **Enacted by 83 LCB 06 (2015, “CUSG Outreach”)**

-(a) The Legislative Council President, Tri-Executives, and Chief Justice of the Appellate Court shall each submit a biweekly update on outreach of approximately 200 words to be posted on the CUSG website.
+(a) The Legislative Council President and Tri-Executives shall each submit a biweekly update on outreach of approximately 200 words to be posted on the CUSG website.
 (b) The CUSG Director of Communication and Director of Multimedia shall produce a monthly CUSG newsletter to be posted on the CUSG website.
 (c) At the beginning of each academic semester, the Executives shall deliver an update to Legislative Council on the health and priorities of CUSG.